cake-contrib/Home/Guidelines.md

 Addins published to nuget.org should be listed on the cakebuild.net website.
 This is especially relevant to the audit process because the YAML files are used to build the list of known addins to be audited.
-As of this writing, the audit process also gathers additional known addins from the addins listed in the p"Addins" section of [Status.md](https://github.com/cake-contrib/Home/blob/master/Status.md#addins) in the cake-contrib github repository but be aware that this manually maintained list will eventually be abandoned when we feel confident that most (if not all) addin author have created a YAML file for their addins.
+As of this writing, the audit process also gathers additional known addins from the addins listed in the "Addins" section of [Status.md](https://github.com/cake-contrib/Home/blob/master/Status.md#addins) in the cake-contrib github repository but be aware that this manually maintained list will eventually be abandoned when we feel confident that most (if not all) addin author have created a YAML file for their addins.